portworx/lcfs/README.md

 ## Crash Consistency (TODO)

 If the graphdriver is not shutdown normally, the docker database and layers in the graphdriver need to be consistent.
 Also each layer needs to be consistent as well.
 As the graphdriver manages both docker database and images/containers, those are kept in consistent state by using checkpointing technologies.
 Thus this file system does not have the complexity of journaling schemes typically used in file systems to provide crash consistency.

-There are changes to this model with Docker V2 plugins with which docker database is no longer managed by lcfs graphdriver.

 ## Layer Diff (for docker build/commit)